cse264/final-project-f24-hjr/README.md

 * Final Presentation and Demo
   * You will prepare a 5 minute presentation and demo of your application in class during the last week of classes

-### How to Run the code:
-* First open a terminal and cd into the backend. once in the backend, run 'node server.js' to run it on port 3000.
-* Next, open a seperate terminal and cd into the frontend. once in the frontend, run 'npm run start' to start the react app on port 3001.
-Then, you can interact with the app in the localhost.
-* For loggin in, one admin login is 'jack' and '123'. a user login is 'ryan' and '456'. each are the username and password respectively.